srirangav/pdfview/README.txt

 History:

+    v.0.3.1  Add support for getting counts of matches to the MacOSX version
     v.0.3.0  Add support for regex matching to the MacOSX version v.0.2.1  Add page numbering support to MacOSX version v.0.2.0  Add PDFKit based implementation for MacOSX